 As the Year 7s adjust to High School, they are paired up with a Year 11 student who becomes a guide for support and encouragement.
 At the end of Year 10 and the beginning of Year 11, students are equipped for their leadership role.
 Each Year 11 is then given a Year 7 student to help mentor them through their transition into high school.
 Once in Year 8 they have the opportunity to reciprocate this support to their Year 12 mentor.

 This is a small safe school.
 Students can feel safe and thrive.
 Everyone knows everyone.
-My son still loves going here and has never complained once (He is now in Year 5)!
+My son still loves going here and has never complained once (he is now in Year 5)!
 He is excited by the learning there and has made real friendships and has genuine mentors as teachers.
 The Christian ethos is perfect and very valuable to bring up well-mannered, disciplined and polite children.
 The Bible stories that they teach are still pertinent to everyday life lessons now!
 I know he is looked after by teachers who put in their all to support learning.
-I am happy I made the decision for my son to go to Gilson College.